embarklabs/embark/site/source/_posts/2020-01-13-announcing-embark-5.md

 ...
 ```

-There's no equivalent for this configuration inside the Smart Contract configuration file anymore, so this section can just be entirely (re)moved.
+There's no equivalent for this configuration inside the Smart Contract configuration in Embark 5, so this section can be entirely (re)moved.

 ### `contracts` property has been renamed to `deploy`